 Dolly married the love of her life in 1966, and nearly 50 years later, they're still together.
 In an interview with People the country star said, "They say that opposites attract, and it's true, we're completely opposite, but that's what makes it fun.
 I never know what he's gonna say or do.
 He's always surprising me[...]but when we're together, we have enough things in common that it works."

 1. Loretta and Oliver Lynn

-The Queen of Country’s famous tumultuous relationship with the man she referred to as “Mooney” or sometimes “Doo” was immortalized in the Sissy Spacek film The Coal Miner’s Daughter.
+Long before Carrie Underwood was gracing the airwaves, Loretta Lynn was shattering glass ceilings, everywhere but her marriage it would seem.
+The Queen of Country's famously tumultuous relationship with the man she referred to as "Mooney" or sometimes "Doo" was immortalized in the Sissy Spacek film The Coal Miner's Daughter.
 The couple wed in January of 1948, when young Loretta was merely 14.
 By November of that same year their first child was born.
-It’s not hard to see why the brunette beauty was inspired to write her controversial hit “The Pill”, when five more children followed the birth of her eldest daughter.
+It's not hard to see why the brunette beauty was inspired to write her controversial hit "The Pill", when five more children followed the birth of her eldest daughter.